learndog/wipdots/vim/basic_usage.md

 * Sessions...
 Leader-vss and Leader-vsr to save or restore vim sessions Restore when opening vim...  $ vim -S ~/.vim/sessions/mysession.save Caveat...
-Save and restore sessions from the same cwd (preferably the project git folder)
+Save and restore sessions from the same cwd (preferably the project git folder) Caveat...
+Restoring sessions will NOT close existing buffers
 * $MYVIMRC...
 Leader-vce and Leader-vcr for config edit or reload
 * Colorschemes...
 Leader-vt
 * Redraw window...
 Leader-wr (does :redraw!)